PaskLab/adastry-ui/docs/docs/get-started/verified-accounts.md

 wallet signature encryption, never leaves your computer.

 Message signing is safe.
 It is not a transaction, therefore has no cost.
 You encrypt, never decrypt.

-Tip: If you're a fast typer and do prefer password sign in, we strongly suggest verifying one or more accounts.
-This will give you a way to access your account if you lose your username or password.